lilab-bcb/cumulus/docs/cumulus.rst

 	import scanpy as sc
 	adata = sc.read_h5ad("output_name.h5ad")

-ometimes you may also want to specify how the result is loaded into memory.
+Sometimes you may also want to specify how the result is loaded into memory.
 In this case, ``read_h5ad`` has argument ``backed``.
 Please see `SCANPY documentation <https://icb-scanpy.readthedocs-hosted.com/en/stable/api/scanpy.read_h5ad.html>`_ for details.

 * **loom**: This format is generated when setting **"output_loom"** field in Cumulus cluster to **true**: ::